raineorshine/npm-check-updates/README.md

 ## Filter packages

-Filter packages using the `--filter` option or adding additional cli arguments.
-You can exclude specific packages with the `--reject` option or prefixing a filter with `!`.
-Supports strings, wildcards, globs, comma-or-space-delimited lists, and regular expressions:
+Filter packages using the `--filter` option or adding additional cli arguments:

 ```sh
 # upgrade only mocha